List of Oklahoma Sooners softball seasons

 The following is a list of Oklahoma Sooners softball seasons.
 The Oklahoma Sooners softball program is a college softball team that represents the University of Oklahoma in the Southeastern Conference (SEC) of the National Collegiate Athletic Association.
-The Sooners have won seven Women's College World Series championships, fifteen Big 12 Conference regular-season championships and eight Big 12 Conference Tournament championships.
+The Sooners have won eight Women's College World Series championships, fifteen Big 12 Conference regular-season championships and eight Big 12 Conference Tournament championships.